LLNL/sundials/doc/kinsol/guide/source/Introduction.rst

 A new capability to keep track of memory allocations made through the ``SUNMemoryHelper`` classes has been added.
-Memory allocation stats can be accessed through the :c:func:`SUNMemoryHelper_GetAllocStats` family of functions.
+Memory allocation stats can be accessed through the :c:func:`SUNMemoryHelper_GetAllocStats` function.
 See the documentation for the ``SUNMemoryHelper`` classes for more details.

 Added the functions :c:func:`KINGetJac` and :c:func:`KINGetJacNumIters` to